 Dissertation Working Groups (DWGs): What They Are, How They Work

-A good meeting should leave the authors feeling eager and full of ideas about how to revise their manuscript.
+A good meeting should leave authors feeling eager and full of ideas about how to revise their manuscript.

 In general, the most productive approach is to keep feedback selective (focusing on systemic issues or, alternatively, single issues that have a serious consequence for clarity/readability/coherence), rather than listing lots of smaller issues (e.g. typos, formatting).
 We usually begin with some positive feedback, followed by constructive criticism.
 As befits the purpose of this group, comments should focus on writing issues (clarity, structure, “flow,” paragraphing, etc) rather than content.

-I will provide some guidance about how to do this.
+I provide some guidance about how to do this.
 One practice to avoid is asking the author to account for themselves.
 There are productive ways of asking questions, but there is no need, within the context of the DWG, to be asking questions like “Can you explain why you addressed this issue in this way?”
 These sorts of question, which are more appropriate for members of the supervisory committee, put the author on the defensive, which is not what we’re about.
-Instead, such comments can more productively be stated as facts about your own needs as a reader, for example “I didn’t quite understand why you dealt with this issue in this way.”
+Such concerns can more productively be stated as facts about your own needs as a reader, for example “I didn’t quite understand why you dealt with this issue in this way.”
 The author can thus register the issue without feeling the need to respond, unless they want more detail / explanation.